SpaceGiraffe-io/ReqHubNode/README.md

 ```

 ## Per-endpoint configuration
-ReqHub can be configured on a per-endpoint or per-path basis.
+ReqHub can be configured on a per-endpoint basis, like any Express middleware.
 This is useful if you only want to publish a portion of your API, or if you want to include multiple small APIs in a single server instance to reduce hosting costs.

 With a middleware instance like this:
 ```js